sambabhouria/Testing-with-Jest-and-Enzyme-in-React/README.md

 ## Snapshot Testing in Jest)

 ## What is Snapshot Testing?
+Snapshot tests are a very useful tool whenever you want to make sure your UI does not change unexpectedly.
+A typical snapshot test case renders a UI component, takes a snapshot, then compares it to a reference snapshot file stored alongside the test.
 We know that a Snapshot is a photograph which has taken quickly.
 We can have this kind of a snapshot, for a React component too.
 Assume I took a snapshot of a React component yesterday.
 It consists of 2 <label>s and 2 <input>s.
 Today I am adding another <label> to the component.
 (Now altogether 3 <labels>)